data61/PSL/SeLFiE/Example/heuristics.md

 # Computation induction heuristics (a.k.a. recursion induction or functional induction)

-## Let f be a recursive function.
+## Done: Let f be a recursive function.
 If the definition of f is more complicated than having one equation for each constructor of some datatype, then properties of f are best proved via f.induct.
 (This heuristics appears in Concrete Semantics.)

+### Done as `complex_lhs_causes_functional_induction_inner`.

 ### Example
 - [ ] `Binomial-Queues/Binomial_Queue.thy` line 269.